internetstandards/Internet.nl/documentation/Docker-deployment.md

 ## Logging

-Log output from containers can be obtained using the following command:
+Log output from containers/services can be obtained using the following command:

     docker compose --project-name=internetnl-prod logs -f